Sports Foot Injuries

 Over time, such stress could cause injuries to various body parts.
 One such susceptible area is your feet, which can affect your ability to walk, move, and perform many other activities.

-Athletes stand at an increased risk of developing any one of several sports foot injuries.
+Athletes stand at an increased risk of developing any one of several sports foot injuries or even possibly a torn ligament.
 Read on to learn about specific sports-related foot injuries and possible treatments.